openharmony/docs/en/application-dev/reference/apis/js-apis-cert.md

 verify(key : cryptoFramework.PubKey, callback : AsyncCallback\<void>) : void

 Verifies the signature of the X.509 CRL.
 This API uses an asynchronous callback to return the result.
+The RSA algorithm is supported.

 **System capability**: SystemCapability.Security.Cert